Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 4 Oktober 2024 00.24.23 UTC
+- WIB: Jumat, 4 Oktober 2024 01.32.33 UTC
-- WITA: Jumat, 4 Oktober 2024 01.24.23 UTC
+- WITA: Jumat, 4 Oktober 2024 02.32.33 UTC
-- WIT: Jumat, 4 Oktober 2024 02.24.23 UTC
+- WIT: Jumat, 4 Oktober 2024 03.32.33 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"Success is only meaningful and enjoyable if it feels like your own."

-Kategori: friendship
+Kategori: success